agera-edc/MinimumViableDataspaceOld/docs/deploy.md

 - An **Azure Container Registry** instance is deployed to contain docker images built in the CI job.
 These images are deployed to runtime environments in the CD process.
 - An **Azure Storage Account** and a storage container to store **Terraform state** between the deployment and destroy jobs.
 - An **Azure Storage Account** and a file share to store JSON files representing the **Dataspace Registry** across multiple participants.

-## Initializing an Azure environment for CD

-### Planning your deployment

-You will need to provide the following:

-- An Azure subscription
-- Two service principals (instructions below)

-A GitHub workflow then needs to be run to provision the Azure resources used for CD.

 ### Create a service identity for GitHub Actions